vtex-apps/io-documentation/docs/en/Recipes/development/using-the-assets-builder.md

 }
 ```

-Once the asset path was added to the prop and you save the changes performed, Assets Builder will automatically work to save it in the VTEX IO database and then generate a URL for it, which will be considered by the platform during the theme rendering.
+Once the asset path was added to the prop and you save the changes performed, Assets Builder will automatically work to save it in the VTEX IO File Manager and then generate a URL for it, which will be considered by the platform during the theme rendering.